davidlnk/davidlnk/README.md

 📚 I’m currently working on automatic test case generation

-🔬 I’m currently interested in deep learning and CNN
+🔬 I’m interested in deep learning and CNNs

 ⚡ Fun fact: I was born in Pretzel-land 🥨 🇩🇪